nikolaydubina/twitter-remover/README.md

 ### Remove Grok Imagine

-`2025-10-13` Grok, xAI do not provide method to delete images thay you uploaded to Grok Imagine (neither in iOS, nor in web). deleting all history of chats does not help. deleting account has 30 days grace period. here is a way to automate "Unfavorite" all in web. there is no certainty that those images will be deleted, but this is your best bet.
+`2025-10-13` Grok, xAI do not provide method to delete images thay you uploaded to Grok Imagine (neither in iOS, nor in web). deleting all history of chats does not help. deleting account has 30 days grace period. here is a way to automate "Unfavorite" all in web. there is no certainty that those images will be deleted from their servers, but this is your best bet.

 ```javascript
 setInterval(() => {